 For instance, rural customers can discuss medical history with their specialist in a video conference who can also inquire further about their ailments and hear it for themselves rather than waiting from the information from your nurse or doctor.
 This helps the specialist to better determine the proper diagnosis and prescription to provide.

-4. Increased Revenue Potential
+4. Telemedicine Increases Revenue Potential

 With more access to patients in rural areas and during hours that accommodate them with the help of telemedicine, you can see more patients.
 This is due to fact that it will take medical staff less time per patient to provide consulting services patients during e-visits.

 This enhances productivity and efficiency so that you can see more patients without increasing your office hours.
 More patients seen can also drive revenue potential.